PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/07-Conclusion.md

 Director, Commodity Analytics and Andrew is Director, Quantitative Systems.
 Among its products, Demex Technologies provides to its clients an online platform for researching and quoting complex commodity and weather-based financial derivatives.
-Not surprisingly, the product is written in a mix of languages, including MATLAB and Python.
+Not surprisingly, the platform is written in a mix of languages, including MATLAB and Python.

 ### The Demex Group

-The authors of this article are founding members of The Demex Group, a firm which helps its clients adapt to the impacts of changing weather and climate.
+The authors of this article are founding members of [The Demex Group](https://thedemexgroup.com), a firm which helps clients adapt to the impacts of changing weather and climate.
 A quick background on The Demex Group will help you understand why we've taken the time to write this article for you.

 We help our clients quantify their business exposure to weather and climate risks, and we facilitate the transfer of those risks to third parties.
 We do